hotpeppersec/cloudlab/docs/_source/01_setup.rst

 |

-The world is changing with respect to how how softare is created and maintained.
-Folks at the leading edge in todays computing industry are not just building software, but are curating it through a cyclical process of continuous development, testing, use, and improvement.
+The world is changing with respect to how how software is created and maintained.
+Folks at the leading edge in today's computing industry are not just building software, but are curating it through a cyclical process of continuous development, testing, use, and improvement.
 With increasing frequency, applications and workloads are moving to computing environments that are abstracted away, managed by invisible armies of engineers at comapnies other than their own.
-Of course we are referring to those multitentant cloud type computing landscapes.
+Of course we are referring to those multitenant cloud type computing landscapes.
 Passing one or more fully encapsulated applications to a cloud provider for the purposes of having them host it as a production environment has become commonplace.
-Further, cloud service providers are adding new features and capabilites at breakneck speed.
+Further, cloud service providers are adding new features and capabilities at breakneck speed.

 At the time of this writing in 2020, about 40% of production workloads are